The Elixir: Production

-In June 2024, Netflix announced the project as part of its Southeast Asian slate, alongside another zombie film, Carlo Ledesma's Outside.
+In June 2024, Netflix announced the project as part of its Southeast Asian slate, alongside another zombie film, Carlo Ledesma's Outside from the Philippines.
 The film was later reported to be released in 2025.

 Principal photography took place around Bantul, Yogyakarta, and Magelang, Central Java.

 Release

 The Elixir was released on 23 October 2025 on Netflix.

+Reception

+In just seven days after its release, The Elixir charted in Netflix's Global Top 10 of non-English film with more than 11 million audiences, and also ranked the Top 10 Films in 75 countries, including Japan, South Korea, the Philippines, Malaysia, Germany, France, South Africa, Canada and Brazil.
+It is also claimed for the top spot in five countries: Indonesia, Dominican Republic, Peru, Ecuador, and Turkey.